MistyCommunity/Documentation/src/content/misty-ii/robot/get-started.md

 * how to use Misty's [Command Center](http://sdk.mistyrobotics.com/command-center) to discover your robot's capabilities and send basic commands before writing your own code
 * how to use Misty's [API Explorer](http://sdk.mistyrobotics.com/api-explorer) to interact with Misty's REST API and generate sample code for your skills and robot applications
-* how to install and run your own skills on Misty II
+* how to install and run your own skills on Misty II via Misty's [Skill Runner](http://sdk.mistyrobotics.com/skill-runner/index.html)
 * how to set up the Misty Skills Extension for Visual Studio Code to deploy skills without leaving your text editor

 **Before you begin**, you need:
 * a Misty II robot that's powered on and connected to your local Wi-Fi network.
-* the IP address for your Misty II robot, which you can find in the Misty App.
+* the IP address for your Misty II robot, which you can find in the Misty Mobile App.

+**Before getting started**, place Misty on the black foam block from her box.
+This will ensure as you program her, she doesn’t accidentally roll off the table!

 {{box op="start" cssClass="boxed noteBox"}}